Computerworld's "Rock star coders" profile: Petr

 A: It's a tough call for a non-native speaker, as I'm not sure I understand precise meaning of 'coder', and its differences with 'programmer', 'developer', 'architect', etc. Speaking of all those people in general, I say these days you can't enjoy coding much if you're not able to share your results and make them useful for other people.
 The coolest things done in the area of coding are apps that make our life easier and more interesting, not those that rigorously solve complex mathematical tasks :) And if you don't enjoy coding, then how can you be the very best?

-However, algorithmic contests are a little different story.
+However, algorithmic challenges are a little different story.
 They have become a real competitive sport, and like in any sport, you have to be the best either by yourself, or in your team.
-In programming contests, it's speed and brilliance that matters, not the ability to work with people.
+In programming challenges, it's speed and brilliance that matters, not the ability to work with people.
 And I think it's very cool that we've managed to make an interesting sport out of programming.
 It's almost the same in other areas: hundreds of millions of cars are being made for consumer use, and people making that cars are trying to make them more convenient, more eco-friendly, more fashionable - that is, to understand what the demand is.
 However, some of those make Formula 1 cars, that are virtually unusable when outside the racing track (they consume a very specific fuel, they have very low clearance, they may fall apart after several thousands miles, they have very limited visibility from inside the cabin, they are very inconvenient to seat in), but are still the fastest and most full-of-high-tech cars in the world.
-Algorithmic contests do the same in the area of coding - we don't write serious industry code, instead we look for the fastest and most elegant solutions for concrete problems.
+Algorithmic challenges do the same in the area of coding - we don't write serious industry code, instead we look for the fastest and most elegant solutions for concrete problems.

-A: I don't know of any (I mean, I've heard that tomek is nearly famous in Poland, but I don't know for sure) coders becoming famous because of contests.
+A: I don't know of any (I mean, I've heard that tomek is nearly famous in Poland, but I don't know for sure) coders becoming famous because of challenges.
 However, many coders have become famous by creating apps used by lots of people throughout the world.
 You can't say that Linus Torvalds isn't known at all.
-So, we have a lot of things to do, if we want to make the programming contest winners as popular :)
+So, we have a lot of things to do, if we want to make the programming challenge winners as popular :)

 Q: Is the world of 'star coders' small enough that certain names are very recognizable by all?